School Mission Statement

 A new marquee informs the community of coming events, Character Education, and celebrations.

 Presently there are 610 students with a faculty of 39 teachers and 17 paraprofessionals.
-The staff also includes a principal, assistant principal, media specialist, guidance counselor, social worker, speech therapist, nurse, secretary, SIMS operator, school resource officer, and two youth development specialist through the Indian Education Program.
+The staff also includes a principal, assistant principal, media specialist, guidance counselor, social worker, speech therapist, nurse, secretary, SIMS operator, school resource officer, and two youth development specialists through the Indian Education Program.

 Parkton continues to provide a quality education for all students throughout a rapidly expanding student body.